 solace/weather, then an event in that application domain may be named

 In simple terms, a schema represents the contract to describe the payload of an event.
-Producers and consumers of an event can trust that the payload of the event matches the schema definition assigned to that event.
-Schemas define a type of payload through JSON, XML, Binary, or Text.
-JSON and XML schemas have content that describes each property of the schema.
-The content is either in JSON Schema format or XSD/DTD format.
+Producers and consumers of an event can trust that the event's payload matches the schema definition assigned to that event.
+Schemas define a type of payload through JSON, AVRO, XML, Binary, or Text.
+JSON, AVRO, and XML schemas have content that describes each property of the schema.
+The content is either in JSON or AVRO Schema format, or XSD/DTD format.

 The event represents a business moment or an action that can be communicated with zero or more interested applications.
 The event is where you define metadata that describes and categorizes the event.
 An event is produced on a specific topic that must be defined for that event.
 From a modelling perspective, events reference payload schemas, and events are referenced by applications, thus forming the glue that binds applications together.